Are you struggling with the aftermath of a damaging religious or spiritual experience?

 What if she tries to sway me toward or away from a religious/spiritual path?

-This will NEVER happen.
+That will NEVER happen.
 My job is not to tell you what to do or what to believe.
-I will help you identify what hurt you, process your feelings, heal your pain, and explore your options.
-Our time together is about helping you understand your experience, healing the damage that’s been done, examining your past, present, and evolving beliefs and values, and you deciding how you need to move forward.
+It’s to help you understand your experience, process the pain, and explore your options.
+Together, we’ll look at your past, present, and evolving beliefs to help you decide how you want to move forward.

 What if I’m not ready to leave it all behind?